dunhamlab/BreweryEvolution/README.md

 2. The variants were filtered to just include the highest confident SNPs using GATK.
 The SNPs were then processed into a table format.
 3. Using a java script (VaraiantTableParse_GATK_BAF_20190206.jar) the table of SNPs were convereted into a ratio of reference or alternate.
 4. The output files are then plotted using a variety of scripts: AlleleFrequency_Population_AllChrom_20200429.R, Allele_Frequency_Clones_Plot_2020428.R, and Allele_Frequency_Plot_20200619.R
+5. The selection coefficient was measured using the outputs of the above scripts and the following script: Estimating_s_20200629.R

 ## (D) Phylogenomics
 1. Using FastqToBam_20190802.sh and a wrapper script that pulled arguments from a sample sheet to run the many samples, the reads were aligned to SacCer3 using a methodology outlined by GATK best practices.